Abdul073/craftfolio/README.md

 Open [http://localhost:3000](http://localhost:3000) in your browser to see the application.

-## 🐳 Docker Support

-The project includes Docker configuration for easy deployment:

-# Build the Docker image
-docker build -t adityarai24/craft-folio-app .

-# Run the container
-docker run -p 3000:3000 adityarai24/craft-folio-app

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## 📧 Contact

-For any queries or support, please reach out to [adityarai407@example.com]
+For any queries or support, please reach out to [abdulgaffar7274@gmail.com]